 When a character is speaking, other characters can hear them, but the audience or other characters can’t see them.
 So write (O.S.) next to the name of the character.
 It’s also okay to write “off-camera” as (O.C.).

-Extension includes the following:
+The extension includes the following:

 - Over a loudspeaker, someone is making an announcement.